 Other Compensation.
 Consistent with Travel + Leisure Co.'s philanthropic commitment, we will match a non-management Director's qualifying charitable contributions \$3 for every \$1 contributed by the Director up to an aggregate maximum Company contribution of \$75,000 per year.
-Five of our Directors chose to make qualifying charitable contributions in 2023, which we matched three times the amount of their personal contribution.
+Six of our Directors chose to make qualifying charitable contributions in 2023, which we matched three times the amount of their personal contribution.
 This benefit to our non-management Directors reflects our core commitment to charitable giving.
 We also maintain a policy to award our non-management Directors up to a maximum of 500,000 Wyndham Rewards Points annually.
 These Wyndham Rewards Points have an approximate value of \$4,133 and may be redeemed for numerous rewards options including stays at Wyndham properties.
 This benefit provides our Directors with an opportunity to get ongoing, first-hand exposure to our properties and operations, furthering their understanding and evaluation of our businesses.

 Holmes Letter Agreement.
 In connection with the spin-off of Wyndham Hotels, effective as of May 31, 2018, the Board elected Stephen P. Holmes, who had served as the Chairman and CEO of the Company since July 2006, to the position of Non-Executive Chairman of the Board.
 In connection with his election as Non-Executive Chairman of the Board, on June 1, 2018, the Company entered into a letter agreement with Mr. Holmes (Holmes Letter Agreement), which provides him with an annual retainer of \$320,000 (with \$160,000 payable in the form of cash and \$160,000 payable in the form of Travel + Leisure Co. common stock) as further described above.
-In addition, the Company agreed to pay Mr. Holmes the following amounts to assist him in the course of performing his duties and responsibilities to the Company: \$18,750 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with office space.
-In addition, the Company also agreed to reimburse Mr. Holmes while he remains a Board member for 50% of the cost of his annual executive health and wellness physical (\$5,500 in 2023).
+In addition, the Company agreed to pay Mr. Holmes the following amounts to assist him in the course of performing his duties and responsibilities to the Company: \$18,750 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assistant and \$12,500 per year toward his costs incurred in connection with retaining an administrative assista